garrettspot/ShopEZ/README.md

 3. Push to your repository
 4. Enable GitHub Pages in your repository settings

-### Custom Domain

-If you want to use a custom domain:

-1. Update the contents of the `docs/CNAME` file with your domain
-2. Configure your DNS settings as per GitHub's instructions

 ## Development

 To run this project locally: